-Being able to maintain a slim, flat belly often becomes more challenging as we age.
+Being able to maintain a flat belly often becomes more challenging as we age.
 Factors like menopause, hormonal imbalance, and loss of muscle mass can often make it more difficult to lose weight around the tummy despite exercising regularly and eating a healthy diet.
-Fortunately, there are several tweaks you can make to your lifestyle that effectively fight age-related weight gain in your abdominal region.
+Fortunately, there are several tweaks you can make to your lifestyle that effectively fight age-related weight gain around your middle.

 Follow these tips to achieve a flat belly beyond the age of 40.